The Pile (dataset)

-The Pile is an 886 GB diverse, open-source dataset of English text created as a training dataset for large language models (LLMs).
+The Pile is an 886 GB diverse, open-source dataset of English text created to train large language models (LLMs).
 It was constructed by EleutherAI in 2020 and publicly released on December 31 of that year.
-It is composed of 22 component sub-datasets.
+It is composed of 22 sub-datasets, including books, movie transcripts, and scientific papers, among other media.
+The Pile and Common Crawl had been, as of 2024, the two main training datasets being used to train AI models.